amirsalehag/linux/README.md

 # linux
-on this repository we will be talking about linux OS.
+on this repository we will be talking about linux OS , CMD and shell scripting.